rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-5/README.md

 ```
 Save the changes, commit them to git and push them to the repository.

 If you have not completed Exercise-4 manully create the `PipelineRun` that starts the build.
-This time, we will not enable the deployment in the `Pipeline`:
+This time, we will not enable the deployment in the `Pipeline`.
+Run the following in a `Bash` shell:
 ```bash
 cat > ci-pipeline-run-no-deploy.yaml <<EOF
 apiVersion: tekton.dev/v1beta1